chandruTringer/channel-server/README.md

 ## Features

-- Customers can connect with the registered agents.
+- Customers can connect with the registerd agents.
-- Each and every agent will be registered with the portal along with their skills.
+- Each and every agent will be registred with the portal along with their skills.
 - Customers can talk to the agents regarding the problems they are facing.